Pylons-tech/pylons/TECHNICAL-SETUP.md

 pre-commit install
 ```

-Now, any time `git commit *` is run, the `pre-commit` hooks will run before the commit can be finalized.
+Now, any time `git commit *` is run, the `pre-commit` hooks  run before the commit can be finalized.

 ### golangci-lint

-`golangci-lint` is a linter runner used in the `make lint` command provided to developers.
+The `golangci-lint` linter runner is used in the `make lint` command that is provided to developers.

-To install it into `$GOPATH/bin` run:
+To install `golangci-lint` into `$GOPATH/bin`, run:

 ```shell
 curl -sSfL https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s -- -b $(go env GOPATH)/bin v1.41.1